fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

 _If you like this article, you'll love the other helpful content I post on Twitter._ [_Find me on Twitter @kendalmintcode_](https://twitter.com/kendalmintcode "Find me on Twitter @kendalmintcode") _and say hi._

+We have a little bit of helpful information on hosting a Next.js site which might dictate how you create the RSS feed, but you can [skip to the code if you'd prefer](#create-rss-feed "Skip to the RSS feed code").

 ## Your Next.js website needs an RSS feed

 RSS feeds are an important part of any website that has frequently updated content, such as a blog (we are using WordPress after all!) or marketing-led website.